domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 [Cliché Warning] If you had one year left to live, what would you do right now?

 When there is (attractive) magnetism between people, it is clear, and you will know it--just like how two magnets with opposite poles "know it" and attract.
-Sometimes the polarity switches during one’s lifetime--just like what happens with the magnetic poles on Earth--, and that is one of the many sad inevitabilities of biological life on Earth (and perhaps elsewhere also and again not limited to "living" organisms).
+Sometimes--just like what happens with the magnetic poles on Earth--the polarity switches during one’s lifetime, and that is one of the many sad inevitabilities of biological life on Earth (and perhaps elsewhere also and again not limited to "living" organisms).

 Seek to achieve/accomplish 1000 failures, and you will have 1 success.
 Failure is the necessary and difficult road to success.